42willow/42willow/README.md

 <sub>have a nice day :)</sub>

-<sub>P.S. the top most languages card is rather innaccurate.
-I primarily use svelte, typescript, and tailwind.
+<sub>P.S. the top most used languages card is rather innaccurate- i primarily use svelte, typescript, and tailwind

 <!--
 ## 🎶 Vibing to